-Be sure to write your manual in your own words.
-Follow the AUC-NUC History Department Style Guide format.
 Include a title page with your information, the course information, the assignment name, and the date.
 Please also include a note at the end of the project, describing in a couple of sentences the feedback you got from showing the project to a pastor or professor (other than me).

 My assessment will be based on your ability to understand and articulate your own understanding of Christian history, the quality of your historical understanding of the historical subjects covered by the manual, the level of engagement with the project, and the quality of your organization and writing.
+You must meet with me at least twice in the month of March, to discuss your project.

-Due on Monday, 16 April 2007, electronically in the course website drop box.
-Late papers will be penalized one letter grade (i.e. A to B, B+ to C+).
+Due on Monday, 16 April 2007, as a Word document sent to me via e-mail.
+Late papers will be penalized one letter grade (i.e. A to B, B+ to C+, etc.).